East Java Christian Church: GKJW doctrine

 GKJW believes in God and in the Holy Trinity of Father, Son and Holy Spirit.
 GKJW believes the Bible as the word of God, consisting of the Old and New Testament, and that the Bible is a witness of His work.
 GKJW accepts the Credo as a form of faith.

+Ecumenical relations

+GKJW is a member of and active participant of Communion of Churches in Indonesia.